Chlorogenic Acid

 Benefits

-Long-term moderate coffee consumption (3-5 cups/day) is associated with reduced risk of type 2 diabetes, cardiovascular mortality, and all-cause mortality in major epidemiological studies (Loftfield 2018 NEJM, Crippa 2014).
-Chlorogenic acid is the largest polyphenolic component of coffee and likely contributes substantially to these observed benefits — though caffeine, kahweol, cafestol, and other compounds also contribute.
+Long-term moderate coffee consumption (3-5 cups/day) is associated with lower risk of type 2 diabetes, cardiovascular mortality, and all-cause mortality in major population studies.
+Chlorogenic acid is the largest polyphenol in coffee and probably contributes substantially to these observed benefits — though caffeine and other coffee compounds also play roles.
+Practical takeaway: the strongest 'evidence' for chlorogenic acid is actually the population data on regular coffee drinkers.

 Mechanism of action